splitux-gg/splitux/README.md

 </p>

 > [!NOTE]
-> PartyDeck is in early development, and may contain violations of software best practices and security flaws; use at your own discretion!
+> Splitux is in early development, and may contain violations of software best practices and security flaws; use at your own discretion!
 If you are experienced in software any advice and contributions are greatly appreciated.

 ## Features